Mughal Dynasty (1526-1857): The Glorious Legacy

 • By the 18th century, the British and Marathas had conquered the Subahs as the Mughal Empire declined.

-• Akbar had six wives; among them, Mariam-uz-Zamani, also known as Jodhan Bai, was his chief consort and a Hindu.
+• Akbar had six wives; his chief consort, Mariam-uz-Zamani, also known as Jodhan Bai, was a Hindu.

 • Akbar’s son Jahangir succeeded him as emperor.

-• Akbar was a patron of art and culture, exemplified by his establishment of a vast multilingual library staffed by various specialists.
+• Akbar patronized art and culture, exemplified by his establishment of a vast multilingual library staffed by various specialists.

 • Notably, Akbar commissioned a separate library at Fatehpur Sikri exclusively for women.